 Personal photography is permitted in the gardens during regular operating hours, and we encourage guests to share their experiences on social media using #morikami.
 Photographers may only carry a small hand-held camera.
-Any additional photography equipment as well as wardrobe changes are prohibited.
-Photographers may use a small hand-held camera, however, standalone lighting, reflectors and drones are not permitted.
+Additional photography equipment, props, and wardrobe changes are not permitted.
 All private and/or commercial photography sessions must be scheduled in advance with our Facility Rental Department.
 For information on personal photography in the museum galleries, please refer to our Current Exhibitions page.

 Due to the ongoing COVID-19 pandemic, all photography and videography sessions must be scheduled through our Facility Rental Department.
 Please note, we have also amended our photography and videography policies to reflect these changes.